MT0814/Project2-Chef-Recipe/README.md

 GIVEN a login button on the navbar and I don't have an account WHEN I click it
-THEN it pops up a login form with login and singup button THEN I click the signup button
+THEN it pops up a login form with login and sign-up button THEN I click the sign-up button
-THEN it shows me the singup page
+THEN it shows me the sign-up page
 WHEN I complete the form and click submit
 THEN it shows me the account page and the login button on the navbar shows log out button
 WHEN I click log out